-Merely, scratching the surface of the ground in this country can produce real surprises.
-Two such surprises were uncovered at Kibbutz Hefziba in 1928-9.
+In a country like Israel, a mere scratching on the surface of the ground can lead to real surprises.
+Two such surprises were uncovered at Kibbutz Hefziba in 1928 to 1929.
 In 1928 while clearing land, kibbutz members discovered the ruins of an ancient synagogue – known today as the Beit Alfa (Alpha) Synagogue.

-Later in 1929 the archaeologist Prof. Eliezer Lipa Sukenik uncovered the synagogue’s magnificent mosaic floor.
+Then in 1929, archaeologist Prof. Eliezer Lipa Sukenik uncovered the synagogue’s magnificent mosaic floor.
 The mosaic displays various Jewish motifs and inscriptions clearly establishing that the building was a synagogue.
 Surprisingly for a synagogue, its largest panel is occupied by a wheel of the zodiac, surrounded by female images of the four seasons with Helios the sun god at its center.

 Today the synagogue, on the grounds of Kibbutz Hefziba, next door to modern day Kibbutz Beit Alfa, is easily accessible and administered as a national park.
 A short film screened above the mosaic provides a dramatized version of the of the site’s history.

 Getting To Beit Alfa

 It’s located on Road 669 between HaShita Junction (road 71) & Maale HaGilboa Junction

 There are three ways to get to Beit Alfa.
 The most popular option is to take Bus 412 from Afula.
 You can also hire a cab (it can be expensive, though), or drive a rented car.
 Reminder: no pets are allowed in the area.